 Accidents involving trucks require a thorough investigation.
 At The Vance Law Firm in Montgomery, Alabama, we have a truck accident lawyer that is well-informed about federal and state regulations.
 We also know the process, what evidence to look for, and we act quickly to preserve and retrieve it.
 But remember: truck companies act fast, too, and if you wait too long to contact our office, evidence may be lost.
 Call an experienced truck accident lawyer at The Vance Law Firm today.

-Our truck accident lawyer will advocate on your behalf and act fast.
+Our truck accident lawyers will advocate on your behalf and act fast.
 In sum, we will provide the following services:

 - Identification of all potential at-fault parties;